And if you want to know how many jets there were, you can do the math yourself. I'm a very busy writer trying to make a movie here.

 - BIONICLE has this across its multiple forms of media.

 - The size of the Great Spirit Robot was increased from its originally intended height (about a small-to-middle sized continent) to roughly the diameter of Earth without other measurements being changed accordingly.
-This means the Denmark-sized island that was supposed to be covering the fallen robot's head would't have fit.
+This means the Denmark-sized island that was supposed to be covering the fallen robot's head wouldn't have fit.

 - Practically all forms of media disregard any given measurements when depicting the sizes and population numbers of cities or villages.
-Depending on which part of the story you're looking at, the population of Metru Nui/Mata Nui can be several thousands, exactly one thousand (plus its small group of leaders and protectors), or just dozens.
+Depending on which part of the story you're looking at, the population of Metru Nui/Mata Nui can be several thousand, exactly one thousand (plus its small group of leaders and protectors), or just dozens.
 The online games have an excuse in that they couldn't possibly have programmed that many characters.

 - Water began pouring into Karda Nui through an island-sized hole, which under a thousand years only managed to flood its bottom.
 While Karda Nui is a gigantic place and its sizes can only be guessed at though comparing different pieces of concept art, fans have calculated that even under the most lenient of circumstances, the place would have been filled with water in a matter of weeks.

 - Narcissu and its sequel, Narcissu ~ Side 2nd, have trouble keeping Setsumi's age straight.
-In Side 2nd (which takes place during the summer of 1999), Setsumi is referred to as being an Aquaries (thus born in late January or February), and it is alternatively claimed that she is fifteen years old, or that it is her fifteenth summer (which would make her fourteen).
-The original game (taking place in late January and early February of 2005), claim that she is 22, but adding the years up from her claimed age in Side 2nd indicate that she should be within a month of either her 20th or 21st birthday, depending on whether one uses the "15th Summer" claim or the "15 years old" claim.
+In Side 2nd (which takes place during the summer of 1999), Setsumi is referred to as being an Aquarius (thus born in late January or February), and it is alternatively claimed that she is fifteen years old, or that it is her fifteenth summer (which would make her fourteen).
+The original game (taking place in late January and early February of 2005) claims that she is 22, but adding the years up from her claimed age in Side 2nd indicate that she should be within a month of either her 20th or 21st birthday, depending on whether one uses the "15th Summer" claim or the "15 years old" claim.
 Also, in the prologue of Side 2nd (which takes place between the two stories), Setsumi makes a remark about how she's been hospitalized on and off for a decade.
 The main story indicates that she was first hospitalized sometime in April 1997, thus making it impossible for the claim of a decade to be correct.

 - In Higurashi: When They Cry, Hinamizawa has a population of roughly 2000, yet there are only 20 pupils in the village's only school.
 Realistically, around one tenth of a population would be of school age.
 (The TIPS say that half the children in the village go to school in Okinomiya instead, which helps a little, but isn't nearly enough.)

 - Early into Super Danganronpa 2, Monokuma reveals that the students lost two years of their memories.
-If one however factors in all the cumulative time periods, it actually more than likely twice that number.
+If one, however, factors in all the cumulative time periods, it actually more than likely twice that number.

 - Some times in Ace Attorney don't match.